korol112/OneeChan/README.md

 #### Install instructions

 - Firefox: Requires the Greasemonkey addon.
+Click the Install link above.

 - Chrome: Requires the Tampermonkey extension.
+Click the Install link above.
 You can also download a [.crx here](https://nebukazar.github.io/OneeChan/builds/OneeChan.crx) if you're using Chromium/are not using Windows.
 Drag&drop into the extensions page to install.

 #### Compatibility with 4chan X forks and others: